See our commonly asked questions below. If you have anything that you'd like clarified further, please contact us.

 Can my dogs use the greenbelts?

-Our community is pet friendly in accordance with our covenants, bylaws and county ordinances, so the answer is “yes” under the following conditions:
+Our community is "pet friendly" in accordance with our covenants, bylaws, and county ordinances, and under the following conditions:

 - In accordance with Snohomish County ordinances, all dogs must be leashed when not within the owner's property.

 - The "scoop law" is strictly enforced throughout the development.
 Owners are responsible for cleaning up after their pets.